bbbradsmith/6502vdelay/README.md

 The **short** versions only permit delays only up to 255, with A as its parameter.
  Their minimums are slightly lower, and their code is smaller.
  Since X is ignored, there may be less calling overhead.

+The **extreme** version uses a larger code size to lower the minimum cycles.

 ## Notes